Back To Search Results

 • No unilateral leg swelling

-• No surgery/trauma requiring hospitalization within the preceding four weeks
+• No surgery/trauma requiring hospitalization within the preceding 4 weeks

 An approach that combines clinical and pretest probability assessment, D-dimer testing, and definitive diagnostic imaging is usually applied for most hemodynamically stable patients with suspected PE.[51]

-If PERC criteria are fulfilled, there is no need for further testing, and PE can be excluded.
-If PERC criteria are not met, then D-dimer should be obtained.
-If D-dimer is negative, PE can be ruled out (<500 ng/ml).
-If D-dimer is positive (>500 ng/ml) in patients aged <50 or high after age-adjusted D-dimer value, CT pulmonary angiography should be performed.
+If PERC criteria are fulfilled, further testing is unneeded, and PE can be excluded.
+If PERC criteria are not met, then a D-dimer should be obtained.
+If D-dimer is negative, PE can be ruled out (<500 ng/mL).
+CT pulmonary angiography should be performed if the D-dimer is positive (>500 ng/mL) in patients aged <50 or higher after the age-adjusted D-dimer value.
 If CTPA is inconclusive or contraindicated, a V/Q scan should be performed.
 For a patient with an intermediate probability of PE (Wells score 2 to 6), measure D-dimer levels; if negative, PE can be excluded.
 If positive, then CTPA is done.
-If CTPA is inconclusive or contraindicated, a V/Q scan should be performed.
+If CTPA is inconclusive or contraindicated, a V/Q scan should be performed.[51]

 Treatment / Management

-The initial approach to patients with pulmonary embolism (PE) should focus on supportive measures.
+The initial approach to patients with PE should focus on supportive measures.
 Supplemental oxygen is indicated in patients with oxygen saturation <90%.
 Mechanical ventilation (noninvasive or invasive) should be utilized in unstable patients, but clinicians should be mindful of the adverse hemodynamic effects of mechanical ventilation.

-Acute RV failure is the leading cause of death in patients with hemodynamically unstable PE.
-Aggressive volume resuscitation in such patients can over-distend the RV, worsen ventricular interdependence, and reduce cardiac output (CO).
-Hence, in patients with massive PE, intravenous fluid resuscitation should be tried only in patients with collapsible IVC/intravascular depletion.
-Vasopressors might be needed for hemodynamic support.
-Mechanical cardiopulmonary support devices, such as extracorporeal membrane oxygenation (ECMO), may be used in hemodynamically unstable patients with PEs.
+Acute right ventricular failure is the leading cause of death in patients with hemodynamically unstable PE.
+Aggressive volume resuscitation in such patients can over-distend the right ventricular, worsen ventricular interdependence, and reduce cardiac output.
+Hence, in patients with massive PE, intravenous fluid resuscitation should be tried only in patients with collapsible inferior vena cava (IVC)/intravascular depletion.
+Vasopressors may be needed for hemodynamic support.
+Mechanical cardiopulmonary support devices, such as extracorporeal membrane oxygenation, may be used in hemodynamically unstable patients with PEs.

 Anticoagulation